deannabosschert/functional-programming/README.md

 RDW dataset

 #### Properties
+* areaid
+* capacity
+* areageometryastext
+* (disabledaccess)

+* daytimeframe
-* AreaID
+* starttimetimeframe
-* Prices
+* endtimetimeframe

 #### Rate limiting
 None!
 Or well, 1.3 million I've heard.
+Request a few datasets in under 10 seconds and you might just hit that.
 Just limit your requests, OK?

 ### 💽 Data cleaning
 _What has been done with the fetched data?_What has been done with the initial data?
 Cleaning pattern?_